jonnonz1/nz-statute-book/acts/public/2005/relationships-statutory-references-act-2005.md

 ### 67 Conspiracy between spouses or civil union partners
 A person is capable of conspiring with his or her spouse or civil union partner or with his or her spouse or civil union partner and any other person.

-## Schedule 2 — Amendments to Family Courts Rules 2002
+## Schedule 2 — Amendments to Family Court Rules 2002

 ## Schedule 3 — New Schedules 1 and 2 in Property (Relationships) Forms Regulations 2001